pwittchen/money-transfer-api/README.md

 Tests
 -----

-In order to execute tests run the following command:
+In order to execute **unit tests** run the following command:

 ```
 ./gradlew test
 ```

-In order to execute unit tests and **integration tests** written with REST Assured, execute:
+In order to execute **integration tests** written with REST Assured, execute:

 ```
 ./gradlew test -Dtest.profile=integration